Digital-Validation-Laboratory/pyvale/dev/lf-dev/notes_dev.md

     - Look at sensitivity maps? - how does this work with a geometric perturbation
     - Start with the purely thermal case with thermocouples

+# MOOSE sim naming convention
+- Need 2d vs 3d
+- monoblock vs plate (monob, plate)
+- Steady vs Transient (stead, trans)
+- therm vs mech vs therm-mech
+- mat props temp dependent vs not

 # Deliverables FY 24-25
 - Python coding pinciples.
     - Use git, vscode and pylint (PEP8)
     - Use descriptive variable names, no single letter variables
     - Avoid comments unless needed to explain something weird (like 1 vs 0 indexing) – the code and variable names should speak for themselves
     - Work in your own 'feature' branch, pull to 'dev' - don't push to main!
     - Type hint everything: e.g. 'def add_ints(a: int, b: int) -> int:'